-It is important to save money regularly.
-Your savings will provide a cushion for you if you have unexpected expenses pop up in your budget or if you were to suddenly lose your job or take a cut in hours.
-Your savings can also provide you the means to reach your financial goals.
-If you are not regularly saving money, you need to start.
-Here is a plan that can take you from no savings to saving regularly and change the way you handle your money.
+It's important to be in the habit of saving money regularly.
+Your savings will provide a cushion for you if you have unexpected expenses pop up in your budget or if you were to suddenly lose your job or take a pay cut.
+Having savings will also provide you the means to reach your financial goals.
+If you are not regularly saving money, it's not too late — here is a plan that can take you from an empty account to a healthy nest egg and change the way you handle your money.

 Get on a Budget

 A budget will help you diagnose your savings problem.
 You may have an income problem where you do not make enough to cover your basic needs.
-You may also have a spending problem.
-You may overspend in a specific category or across the board.
-Your budget can identify your problem areas so you can come up with strategies to make saving money easier.
+You may also have a spending problem, as in you may overspend in a specific category or across the board.
+A budget can help you identify your problem areas so you can come up with strategies to make saving money easier.
 Once you have a list of your expenses and income, you can really begin to make changes in your habits.

-An emergency fund will protect your savings, since it is money set aside to cover unexpected bills and expenses.
+An emergency fund will protect your savings since it is money set aside to cover unexpected bills and expenses.
 If you still have debt, then you need to have about one month of expenses in your emergency fund.
-If this feels like too much, aim for $1000 first.
-This will make it easier to focus on your other goals, because you know you have your emergencies are covered.
-If you do not have an emergency fund, this should be your top priority before you pay down debt or purchase other items.
+If this feels like too much, aim for $1000 to start.
+This will make it easier to focus on your other goals because you know you have your emergencies are covered.
+If you don't have an emergency fund, building one up should be your top priority before you aggressively pay down debt or purchase other items.

 Get Out of Debt

 Once you're on track with your emergency fund, set up a debt payment plan and look at how much you are making in debt payments each month and then think about how quickly that could add up if you were paying yourself instead.
 Make sacrifices in your budget so that you have more money to put toward your debt each month.
 Chances are that you are paying more in interest (especially on credit cards) then you are earning on savings that you currently have.
 It makes sense to pay off your debt before you begin aggressively building your savings.